H.R. 6723: Bring Our Heroes Home Act

 Defense POW/MIA Accounting Agency

-The bill specifically references the Defense POW/MIA Accounting Agency and exempts certain active investigations and family support cases from transfer requirements.
+The bill specifically references the Defense POW/MIA Accounting Agency and exempts its active investigations and family-support cases from the transfer requirements.

 10 U.S.C. § 1513 via U.S. Code House